US faces ongoing court battles over TikTok, WeChat bans

 TikTok owner ByteDance and WeChat owner Tencent Holdings have denied the apps are used for spying on Americans.

-Nichols also rejected the Justice Department's effort to invoke the Espionage Act, which authorizes life imprisonment or the death penalty for those who share U.S. defense secrets.
+Nichols also rejected the Justice Department's effort to invoke the Espionage Act, which authorises life imprisonment or the death penalty for those who share US defence secrets.